We’ve helped millions of people with concerns about Payment Protection Insurance (PPI).

 - the business has made an offer but you think it’s unfair

-- your PPI complaint is rejected and you don't agree with the reasons given
+- your PPI complaint has not been upheld and you don't agree with the reasons given

 You’ll need to contact us within six months of the business’s response.